RFID for Ski Lift Access

 Reduces lift line labor

 Maximize lift ticket revenue by making sure all skiers and boarders pay to use your lifts.
-Mountain Pass Snowbird prevents lift ticket abuse and is the only ticket verification gate that uses UHF RFID to confirm lift tickets are valid.
+Mountain Pass Entryway(TM) prevents lift ticket abuse and is the only ticket verification gate that uses UHF RFID to confirm lift tickets are valid.
 Use your manpower in more effective ways besides manually checking or scanning lift tickets.

 UHF RFID Tags